 Learn more about seven regional museum networks around the world, and what each is able to accomplish by working together and embracing collaboration.

-ACM Trends Report 4.3 describes the effects by mid-May 2020 of the COVID-19 pandemic on the children’s museum workforce.
+ACM Trends Report 4.12 examines the impact of the COVID-19 pandemic on the children’s museum workforce.

 Read initial findings from a Spring 2021 survey of children’s museums about the impact of the COVID-19 pandemic.

 In the first-ever Museums Mobilize webinar, speakers from three children’s museums shared how their efforts to combat food insecurity intersect with their institutional missions.

 The latest issue of Hand to Hand, “Forged in Fire: New Models” is now available!

 ACM Trends Report 4.7 focuses on the financial impacts of the COVID-19 pandemic on the children’s museum field.